 The Gravimetric Approach

-Gravimetric analysis provides a direct measurement of total lipid content by determining the mass of extracted lipids after complete solvent removal.
-This method involves extracting lipids from the sample matrix using organic solvents, followed by careful evaporation of the extraction solvent to leave behind only the lipid fraction, which is then weighed to determine total lipid content.
+Gravimetric analysis provides a direct measurement of total lipid content by determining the mass of extracted lipids after complete solvent removal [1].
+This method involves extracting lipids from the sample matrix using organic solvents [1].
+The extraction solvent is then carefully evaporated to leave behind only the lipid fraction, which is weighed to quantify total lipid content [1].

 Common Extraction Methods